-1.13 Appointment of staff who have previously been made redundant/taken early retirement
+1.10 Appointment of staff who have previously been made redundant/taken early retirement

-1.13.1 There is no restriction on the subsequent re-employment of former local authority staff who have retired or been made redundant.
+- 1.10.1 There is no restriction on the subsequent re-employment of former local authority staff who have retired or been made redundant, except as set out below.
 However, managers are advised to be able to justifiably show that they acted reasonably and that each such redundancy met the statutory definition of redundancy and all opportunities for alternative employment had been explored.
-Ex local authority staff should be aware of the financial implications if they are re-employed, particularly if they are in receipt of a local authority pension.
-Staff who have recently left the Council on the grounds of redundancy or early retirement should not be re-employed as consultants or agency workers within one year from their last day of service.
+Ex local authority employees should be aware of the financial implications if they are re-employed, particularly if they are in receipt of a local authority pension. - 1.10.2 Employees who have recently left the council on the grounds of redundancy or early retirement should not be re-employed as consultants or agency workers within one year from their last day of service.

-2. Procedure
+2 Procedure